quicwg/multipath/draft-ietf-quic-multipath.md

 {: #fig-example-path-close1 title="Example of closing a path."}

-Note that if the PATH_ABANDON frame is instead sent on the to-be-abandoned path, the last acknowledgement still needs to be sent on a different path as no further packets can be sent on the abandoned path after the PATH_ABANDON frame.
+Note that if the PATH_ABANDON frame is instead sent on the to-be-abandoned path, the last acknowledgment still needs to be sent on a different path as no further packets can be sent on the abandoned path after the PATH_ABANDON frame.